 Red cell distribution width (RDW)

-RDW measures the range of cell size in a sample of blood.
+RDW measures the range of cell size in a blood sample.
 The term anisocytosis refers to how great this range is.
 It may be of value in some anaemias.
 For example, a microcytic anaemia with a normal RDW suggests a beta thalassaemia trait, whereas the same anaemia with a high RDW points towards iron deficiency.
 Interpretation of this measurement tends to be more the preserve of haematology staff.

 The FBC provides a total white cell count (WCC)/white blood cell count (WBC) and an automated differential WCC.
 Typically, this includes information about neutrophils, lymphocytes, monocytes, eosinophils and basophils.

-The FBC report often shows the % of each type of white cell but, unless the absolute WCC is known (as x 109), it may be of limited value.
+The FBC report often shows the % of each white cell type but, unless the absolute WCC is known (as x 109), it may be of limited value.

 Neutrophils (polymorphs or polymorphonucleocytes)